GIL794/gil794.github.io/reeadme.md

 These pages contain most of the basic information about you, make sure to modify according to your need and preferences.

+The name of the pages are on purpose to have the order as you see on your 'top menu'

 _posts folder has already a old post you can use as template for your future blog contents.